Kenneth Oppel: Biography

-Oppel won numerous literary awards, including the 2004 Governor General's Literary Award for English language children's literature, a Printz Honor Award from the American Library Association (both for Airborn) and The Times Children's Novel of 2005 (for Skybreaker, named a 2006 Best Book for Young Adults by the American Library Association).
+Oppel has won numerous literary awards, including the 2004 Governor General's Literary Award for English language children's literature, a Printz Honor Award from the American Library Association (both for Airborn) and The Times Children's Novel of 2005 (for Skybreaker, named a 2006 Best Book for Young Adults by the American Library Association).

-Oppel married Philippa Sheppard, a Shakespeare Scholar and Instructor at the University of Toronto.
-They now live in Toronto with three children, Sophia, Nate and Julia.
+Oppel is married to Philippa Sheppard, a Shakespeare scholar and instructor at the University of Toronto.